 Stand out from the crowd with a summer internship in London, in collaboration with AIFS Abroad.
 Participate in career development programmes and be matched to an internship (from small boutiques to multinational companies) – approved by us!
+Take a look at the brochure and the information below for further details.

 Extra info